 C. Use of existing ways.

-(1) Construction equipment including trucks which, because of its size or weight, may damage public or other ways will not be allowed to use existing ways.
-Tracktype equipment or other equipment which may damage pavements will not be allowed on paved ways.
+(1) Construction equipment, including trucks which, because of their size or weight, may damage public or other ways, will not be allowed to use existing ways.
+Track-type equipment or other equipment which may damage pavements will not be allowed on paved ways.
 The developer will be responsible to the Town or the private way owner for any damage to such ways or pavements caused by such use.

-(2) Measures that prevent construction vehicles from tracking dirt, mud, or dust from constructions sites onto the public ways will be required at all access points.
+(2) Measures that prevent construction vehicles from tracking dirt, mud, or dust from construction sites onto the public ways will be required at all access points.

 (3) The Board may require a bond or security deposit to reimburse the Town for any damage that may occur from vehicles using Town ways.